giordano95/SmartPark/STM_F401/README.md

 If you have problems, you can review the [documentation](https://os.mbed.com/docs/latest/tutorials/debugging.html) for suggestions on what could be wrong and how to fix it.

+For a more exhaustive documentation of the project refer to [this](https://www.hackster.io/Marco_Ferraro/smart-park-3d3c49) post.

 ### License and contributions

 The software is provided under Apache-2.0 license.
 Contributions to this project are accepted under the same license.
 Please see contributing.md for more info.